 Medical Physics and Clinical Engineering: working with clinical, academic and industrial colleagues, we improve healthcare by helping people understand about diagnosing and treating patients.
 We do this through science, engineering and physics.

 The Department of Medical Physics and Clinical Engineering is a joint venture between the Royal Liverpool University Hospital and the University of Liverpool.
 Set up in 1971, it moved to the newly built Royal Liverpool University Hospital in 1978 where it has remained ever since.

-The department consists of 18 staff offering a range of clinical measurement services to the Royal Liverpool Hospital and other hospital trusts in the North West of England.
+The department consists of a number of staff offering a range of clinical measurement services to the Liverpool University Hospitals NHS Foundation Trust and other hospital trusts in the North West of England.
 We are actively involved with research, development and innovation in a number of areas mainly, although not exclusively, in physiological measurement techniques.

 The department is also home to the Merseyside Training Consortium which provides education and training to STP Trainee Healthcare Scientists.
-We currently have 19 trainees on rotation, contributing to clinical services and the research activities of the team as they work towards state registration.
+We have a number of trainees on rotation, contributing to clinical services and the research activities of the team as they work towards state registration.

 Contact us on any of the numbers or email addresses listed below.